VC-MIPI-modules/vc_mipi_raspi/Readme.md

 Please refer to the installation there.
 ## Usage
-For starting, you have to add the subdevice properly in order to set the controls by tool
+For starting, you have to add the subdevice properly in order to set the controls by tool:
 ```shell
 ./v4l2-test stream -e <exposure> -g <gain> -f <pixelformat> -p 1 -d <device> -sd <subdevice>
 # Camera 0